Find out all about the different beauty salon loan options that can be used to meet the needs of your business.

 These lenders generally require extensive documentation, and have lengthy onboarding periods and stringent assessment processes in place - factors that make it even more challenging for beauty salon owners to obtain financing.

-With online lending platforms like Aspire, loan application processes are convenient, streamlined and speedy - submitting an application takes a matter of minutes, and you’ll be notified of your loan approval status in just two hours.
+With online lending platforms like Aspire, loan application processes are convenient, streamlined and speedy - submitting an application takes a matter of minutes, and you’ll be notified of your loan approval status in just 24 hours.

 No waiting time.